syncfusion-content/javascript-docs/js/Spreadsheet/Ribbon.md

         1) [`isAppend`](https://help.syncfusion.com/api/js/ejspreadsheet#members:ribbonsettings-applicationtab-menusettings-isappend  "isAppend ") is used to enable or disable isAppend property in ribbon settings.

-        2) [`dataSource`](https://help.syncfusion.com/api/js/ejspreadsheet#members:ribbonsettings-applicationtab-menusettings-datasource  "dataSource ") is used to Specify the data source to append in application tab.
+        2) [`dataSource`](https://help.syncfusion.com/api/js/ejspreadsheet#members:ribbonsettings-applicationtab-menusettings-datasource  "dataSource ") is used to specify the data source to append in application tab.